- James Tam

 Ah Wah had a relatively stiff sentence for his crime.
 According to courtroom gossips, the magistrate who convicted him was going through an ugly divorce.
 ‘He was struggling with a bad hangover,’ Ah Wah’s lawyer told him after the sentencing, either as an attempt to make him feel better, or to cheer him up with a little wisecrack about judicatory misfortunes.
 Like croupiers of a roulette table, lawyers are detached operators who don’t care where the ball lands — all according to chance, and luck, and money, in the case of justice.
 Assuming good behaviour, Ah Wah had about a year left.

-We had become friends, but were both realistic enough to know that once outside, we would no longer have the same freedom to mix the way we did.
-Such freedom only exists in prison.
+We had become friends.
+But once outside, we would no longer enjoy the same freedom to mix the way we did.
+Ironically, such freedom only exists in prison.
 Beyond bars, we belong to different worlds — worlds separated by unsurmountable barriers and prejudice, worlds that are deeply suspicious of each other.

 I have thought of sending him a letter, but as a convict on bail, I’m not supposed to be in touch with inmates.
-I have also thought of sending him a full set of Jin Yong’s wu xia classics anonymously, but books had to be delivered by registered visitors only.
+I have also thought of sending him a full set of Jin Yong’s wu xia classics anonymously, but books have to be delivered by registered visitors only.
+Between us are many hurdles and excuses.
+Human relationships are space and time dependent.
+The same two persons may become best friends under one situation, and archenemies trying to kill each other under another.
+Perhaps our friendship belongs to then and there at Tong Fuk, and is best left there.